vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-We will describe at length the means of attainment (upāya) and its auxiliaries and also the nature of the fruit to be attained in their proper context later.
+We will describe at length
+the means of attainment (upāya) and its auxiliaries
+and also the nature of the fruit to be attained
+in their proper context later.
 </details>

 <details><summary>Español</summary>

-We will describe at length the means of attainment (upāya) and its auxiliaries and also the nature of the fruit to be attained in their proper context later.
+Describiremos por mucho tiempo
+los medios de logro (upāya) y sus auxiliares
+y también la naturaleza de la fruta a alcanzar
+en su contexto apropiado más tarde.
 </details>